olivernybroe/Wing-Idea/README.md

 - [ ] Click the <kbd>Watch</kbd> button on the top of the [IntelliJ Platform Plugin Template][template] to be notified about releases containing new features and fixes.

 <!-- Plugin description -->
-Adds support for Wing language to IntelliJ IDEA.
+Adds support for the Wing language.

-Features:
+Wing combines infrastructure and runtime code in one language, enabling developers to stay in their creative flow, and to deliver better software, faster and more securely.

+The following features are supported:
 - Syntax highlighting
 - LSP support
+- Wing Console browser window

 <!-- Plugin description end -->